0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ### -------------------------------------------------------------------------------------------------------------------------------------

-Now, run again the command in step one, you will be asked for your GitHub username, and the for your password.
+Now, run again the command in step one, you will be asked for your GitHub username, and then for your password.
 In the password paste your Personal Acces Token.
 2. Go to the directory where you cloned the repository, by running this.

 ```bash